norcalbotftc/NorCalBot/README.md

 ## How to Use This Code:
  1. Clone/fork this repository or simply download a .zip file.
  2. Make sure that you have a Python version of 3.6.x or later.
 You will also need the pip package installer.
- 3. Use pip to install the following packages: asyncio, beautifulsoup4, discord.py, python-dotenv, and requests.
-You can do this by running the following command: `pip install asyncio beautifulsoup4 discord.py python-dotenv requests`.
+ 3. Use pip to install the following packages: asyncio, beautifulsoup4, discord.py, python-dotenv, pytz, and requests.
+You can do this by running the following command: `pip install asyncio beautifulsoup4 discord.py python-dotenv pytz requests`.
  4. The source code is now ready for you to modify and run.
 The main file to run is `bot.py`.
 Enjoy!